 It can be applied to any Markov Decision Process (MDP), for which generative model exists [21].
 So it can be useful in the wide research area of decision-making and decision-support [14], especially in stochastic problems with very large or infinite state spaces, for which many traditional algorithms and reinforcement learning approaches prove inapplicable.

 So far, there have been few attempts at applying MCTS to scheduling problems (Pellier, Bouzy et al. 2010, Asta, Karapetyan et al. 2016, Furuoka and Matsumoto 2017), and its employment in project scheduling is a new idea, not yet significantly explored.
 Two published paper (Lu, Chiu et al. 2016) (Wu, Wu et al. 2013) successfully uses MCTS to solving the Flexible Job-shop scheduling problem (FJSP), a complex combinatorial optimization problem and well known as an NP-hard.
-They deals with fully deterministic problems, while we concentrate mainly on the dynamic production scheduling.
+They deal with fully deterministic problems, while we concentrate mainly on the dynamic production scheduling.

 Despite the significant progress achieved by researchers, the following research questions are still open in applying job shop scheduling methods to the real-time manufacturing shop floor with the increasing complexity of production processes, the unpredictability of the production exceptions, etc. These questions are summarized as follows.

-Almost all studies assume that only one type of uncertainty occurs at a time, and proposes a variety of algorithms.
-In the literature, there is few research paper which handles various dynamic events such as new order arrivals, machine breakdowns, order cancellations, change in the processing time of an operation simultaneously under set-up times, machine capacity.
+Almost all studies assume that only one type of uncertainty occurs at a time In the literature, there are few research papers which handle various dynamic events such as new order arrivals, machine breakdowns, order cancellations, change in the processing time of an operation simultaneously under set-up times, machine capacity.
 However, in an actual dynamic production system, many different types of uncertain events may occur simultaneously or in a short period of time, and the effects of various uncertain events on the production system vary.
 Once this occurs, the combined effects of various uncertainties on the production system will cause greater damage and interference to the production system.
 In view of this situation, it is necessary to propose an efficient algorithm that can respond to various real-time events quickly.

-In terms of solving algorithms in dynamic job shop, heuristic priority rules are simple, fast and easy to implement, but cannot guarantee the quality of solutions.
-Intelligent algorithms such as widely used genetic algorithms usually require a series of improvement and optimization operations based on the characteristics of the problem, and the generalization ability of these optimization operations is limited, its design is complicated and cumbersome.
+In terms of algorithms in solving DJSP, heuristic priority rules are simple, fast and easy to implement, but cannot guarantee the quality of solutions.
+Intelligent algorithms such as widely used genetic algorithms usually require a series of improvement and optimization operations based on the characteristics of the problem, and the generalization ability of these optimization operations whose design is complicated and cumbersome is limited, .
 Usually it will take a long time to generate a high-quality solution, which is not conducive to rapid response when uncertain events occur.
-So it is necessary to find a more general search algorithm without designing special optimization operators, which can respond to various uncertain events timely under dynamic job shop problems with different scales.
+So it is necessary to find a more general search algorithm without designing special optimization operators, which can respond to various uncertain events timely for DJSP with different scales.

-In practice, large deviations or changes to the sequence will occur when the real-time events disrupt the initial schedule, and the schedule after the rescheduling point often become infeasible or inefficient, so there is no need to search for the schedules of all operations before or after dynamic events occur, So we can search for the schedule while processing according to the already generated schedule in a dynamic manufacturing system.
+In practice, large deviations or changes to the sequence will occur when the real-time events disrupt the initial schedule, and the schedule after the rescheduling point often become infeasible or inefficient, so there is no need to search for the schedules of all operations, So (与之相反)we can search for the schedule while processing according to the already generated schedule in a dynamic manufacturing system.